 Tirol is known for its food in particular, from the potato fry up of Tiroler Gröstl to the many knödel (dumping) dishes and even ravioli made with local cheeses, which I tried.
 In Alpbachtal, over 100 farms still operate in the area, and culinary enthusiasts can choose dishes made with locally sourced produce by looking out for the green Tiroler Wiktshaus stamp in the menu.

-Skiing in Alpbachtal Wildschönau – Practice to Pro in Ski Juwel
+Ski Juwel Alpbachtal Wildschönau – Practice to Pro

-Of course, I was also back in Tirol to ski, and with Alpbachtal Wildschönau’s playground of 46 cable lifts that take you up to 109km of piste, I had a lot of choices.
+Of course, I was also back in Tirol to ski, and since the Ski Juwel Alpbachtal Wildschönau is a playground of 46 cable lifts that take you up to 109km of piste, I had a lot of choices.
 If there is one thing I always remember about Tirol or define it by, it’s the spectacular mountain views.
 From the high peaks of Ski Juwel, you can hit the powder of the 26km of blue runs, 54km of red or 13km of black while surveying the dream-like Kitzbühel Alps, Rofen Range and Brandenberg Alps from all angles.

 My third ever ski session, it was here that I began to pick up the pace.
 The turns were sharper and more frequent, my confidence to hit slightly steeper slopes increased and I ventured on a blue trail within two hours of hard practice.

 In Austria, you will learn how to ski quickly.

 A huge part of this was finally finding an instructor where everything from personality to precise technique training methods was a perfect fit.
 My instructor, Harald was like a cool father figure who would laugh when you were slightly naughty losing control and getting off the ski-lift three seconds too late (by accident), feed you chocolate in bad moments and let you race him a little when you were on an adrenalin high.

 On the first morning, we took various blue trails that curved gently around mountain ledges and tackled short sections of blue slopes with an incline that challenged you.
 I remember getting to the start of a blue-signed trail marked with the number 61 and asking Harald if we were going on it.